IgniteUI/igniteui-docfx/en/components/grids_templates/paging.md

 @@if (igxName === 'IgxGrid') {
-## Remote Paging with custom template
+## Remote Paging with Custom Template

 In some cases you may want to define your own paging behavior and this is when we can take advantage of the Paging template and add our custom logic along with it.
 [This section](remote_data_operations.md#remote-paging-with-custom-template) explains how we are going to extend the Remote Paging example in order to demonstrate this.
 }